StanfordDataScience/dssg-cfa-public/.ipynb_checkpoints/README-checkpoint.md

 ## directories

 Each directory in this folder handles one portion of our pipeline.
 Within each directory is another readme file with further information on code in the directory.

+The vast majority of our code is written in jupyter notebook files for ease of annotation, visualization, and debugging.
+In order to call functions in one notebook from another, almost all of our notebooks have been converted to .py format.
+These .py versions are all stored in the directory 'util/py_files.'
+If you modify a notebook and would like the changes to a function to take effect within another script, the function convertAll() within the file setup.ipynb (or setup.py) in the util folder will reconvert all notebooks to .py format.

 A high-level overview of the processes completed in each directory is as follows:

 * **A_pdf_to_text:** Craft API calls to websites containing the Kenya Gazettes.
 Use Microsoft Cognitive Services' Read API on these PDFs.
 Finally, json output of Read API into ordered text.